cerkit/Starship-Fleet-Builder-App/README.md

 If you have any new ideas on how to make this app better, please feel free to submit pull requests or open a new issue ticket with your bug/feature request.

 ### You can reach me at <a href="mailto:fleet-builder@cerkit.com">fleet-builder@cerkit.com</a>

+# Important notice about license

+This repository is covered by the [CC-BY-NC-SA License](https://github.com/cerkit/Starship-Fleet-Builder-App/blob/main/LICENSE).

+**Commercial use is forbidden due to trademark issues of a third-party** If you choose to use or modify this software, you **must** give attribution and use the same license (Share-alike) in your modified version.